kevnokeeffe/OKeeffe-Craft.UI/README.md

 ## Usage

-O'Keeffe Craft UI provides a user-friendly interface for managing crafting projects.
-Users can perform various actions such as creating new projects, adding tasks, tracking progress, and more.
+O'Keeffe Craft UI provides a user-friendly interface.
+Users can view projects, create an account and visualize an internalised system management dashboard.

 ## Contributing